Drop App Review: How to Get Cash Back On Top of Credit Card Rewards

 Next, Drop will show you the most popular banks and ask you to link your credit card.
 You’ll have to log in to your credit card account and receive a special verification code to prove it’s yours.
 If you don’t have a credit card, you can link your debit card instead.

 Once you have enough rewards, you can redeem them for retailer gift cards.
 When you log on to the Drop app, you’ll see a list of retailers with their respective point totals.
-For example, Gap pays out 30 points for each dollar spent while Instacart pays out 5 points for each dollar.
+For example, Gap pays out 30 points for each dollar spent while Instacart pays out 5 points.

 Currently, there’s no option to get the money back as cash or direct deposit.